 Blue Cave – island Bisevo

 Blue Cave is the first destination you will see on your day trip from Split, Croatia.
 Blue cave is located on the east side of island Bisevo.
-Speedboat ride from Split to Blue Cave take 1 hour 30 min.
-Speedboat ride is very interesting due to frequent encounters of group of dolphins in the open sea.
-Morning hours are so peaceful that the dolphins are noticable within very large distances.
+Speedboat ride from Split to Blue Cave takes 1 hour 30 min.
+Speedboat ride is very interesting due to frequent encounters of a group of dolphins in the open sea.
+Morning hours are so peaceful that the dolphins are noticeable within very large distances.
 Your captain will come to the dolphins as close as possible that you can take photos.
-Blue Cave is open to the public since 1884, when the outer entrance is pierced.
+Blue Cave is open to the public since 1884 when the outer entrance is pierced.
 When we arrive at island Bisevo we will stop 200 meters from the Blue Cave.
 There you will buy tickets (not included in the price of the trip) and while waiting for your turn to enter the cave you will have time for a drink.
-You will take a small boat that will take you in to the Blue Cave because the entrance to the Blue cave is 1.5 meter high.
+You will take a small boat that will take you into the Blue Cave because the entrance to the Blue cave is 1.5 meters high.
 Time spent in the Blue Cave is something that you will be remembering for a lifetime.

 Komiza – island Vis